 When people are abandoned to such a state it becomes difficult for them to grow.
 But give them some responsibilities and just watch how fast they will grow.
 This is why there will be faster growth among Christians in ecclesia then in church.
 In the ecclesia, everyone has a responsibility to go draw from God and share with the group.
 The only reason pastors tend to be the most spiritually mature people in the church is because they are overlaid with the responsibility to have a sermon every Sunday and strengthen the rest of the church.

 As such the pastors have to spend more time with the word, they have to study it harder, and they have to press hard on God to give them a word.
 But the other members of the church do not have such responsibility, so they don't care.
-I remember one time in school I was studying my Bible on my bed, and I hard four Bibles (different translations) spread out on that bed.
+I remember one time during school days, I was studying my Bible on my bed, and I hard four Bibles (different translations) spread out on that bed.
 I was seriously digging into the Scripture.
 My roommate saw me and was like, "Do you really need to kill yourself over it, you are not even the pastor, just read the one you can read and go your way".

 This same roommate had read his bible that morning, but he did it religiously, "after all I am not the pastor", he must have thought to himself.
 In the church we've encouraged this mentality that since you are not the pastor then you don't need to know how to heal, perform miracle, preach the word, communicate with people on a spiritual level and draw them close to God, pray for people, encourage them, and inspire them.
 But if you are a pastor and you can't do these things, then you know you are going to lose your job or your members.